Port-au-Prince: Health

-There are a number of hospitals including le Centre Hospitalier du Sacré-Cœur, Hôpital de l'Université d'État d'Haïti (l'HUEH), Centre Obstetrico Gynécologique Isaie Jeanty-Léon Audain, Hôpital du Canapé-Vert, Hôpital Français (Asile Français), Hôpital Saint-François de Sales, Hôpital-Maternité Sapiens, Hôpital OFATMA, Clinique de la Santé, Maternité de Christ Roi, Centre Hospitalier Rue Berne and Maternité Mathieu.
+There are a number of hospitals including le Centre Hospitalier du Sacré-Cœur, Hôpital de l'Université d'État d'Haïti (l'HUEH), Centre Obstetrico Gynécologique Isaïe Jeanty-Léon Audain, Hôpital du Canapé-Vert, Hôpital Français (Asile Français), Hôpital Saint-François de Sales, Hôpital-Maternité Sapiens, Hôpital OFATMA, Clinique de la Santé, Maternité de Christ Roi, Centre Hospitalier Rue Berne and Maternité Mathieu.

 After the 2010 earthquake, two hospitals remained that were operational.
 The University of Miami in partnership with Project Medishare has created a new hospital, L'Hôpital Bernard Mevs Project Medishare, to provide inpatient and outpatient care for those impacted by the January 2010 earthquake.
 This hospital is volunteer staffed and provides level 1 trauma care to Port-au-Prince and the surrounding regions.

 CDTI (Centre de Diagnostique et de Traitement Intégré) closed in April 2010 when international aid failed to materialize.
 It had been considered the country's premiere hospital.

 Culture

 The culture of the city lies primarily in the center around the National Palace as well as its surrounding areas.
 The National Museum is located in the grounds of the palace, established in 1938.
 The National Palace was one of the early structures of the city but was destroyed and then rebuilt in 1918.
 It was destroyed again by the earthquake on 12 January 2010 which collapsed the center's domed roof.

 Another popular destination in the capital is the Hotel Oloffson, a 19th-century gingerbread mansion that was once the private home of two former Haitian presidents.
 It has become a popular hub for tourist activity in the central city.
 The Cathédrale de Port-au-Prince is a famed site of cultural interest and attracts foreign visitors to its Neo-Romantic architectural style.

 The Musée d'Art Haïtien du Collège Saint-Pierre contains work from some of the country's most talented artists, and the Musée National is a museum featuring historical artifacts such as King Henri Christophe's actual suicide pistol and a rusty anchor that museum operators claim was salvaged from Christopher Columbus's ship, the Santa María.
 Other notable cultural sites include the Archives Nationales, the Bibliothèque Nationale (National Library) and Expressions Art Gallery.
 The city is the birthplace of internationally known naïve artist Gesner Abelard, who was associated with the Centre d'Art.
+The Musée du Panthéon National Haïtien (MUPANAH) is a museum featuring the heroes of the independence of Haiti, the Haitian history and culture.

-On April 5, 2015, the construction of a new LDS Temple in Port-au-Prince was announced.
+On 5 April 2015, the construction of a new LDS Temple in Port-au-Prince was announced.

 Port-au-Prince is the only city anywhere in the world to have a main avenue named for American abolitionist hero John Brown.
-Another is named for another abolitionist hero, Massachusetts Senator Charles Sumner..
+Another is named for another abolitionist hero, Massachusetts Senator Charles Sumner.